Mohd-Abdullah-AK/Laravel-Hotel-Comment/README.md

 This Project is made by using Laravel 5.3 framework.
 In this User can view numbers of Hotels List and Give comments.

 # Author | Mohd Abdullah
+> Mail me : mohdabdullah85@gmail.com
 > This is a Test Project containing migration and db:seeds for fake values also on for user table
-> For Admin Access your mail :admin@test.com & Password : 123456
+> For Admin Access your mail : admin@test.com & Password : 123456

 # Steps for install
 1. Download using git url or manually from the source.